The HobbitHouse Ilustrated Glossary of Woodworking terms

 lindseed oil --- A common misspelling of linseed oil

 --- A measure frequently used in selling narrow strips of wood (planks or molding), but may also be used with wider planks, it refers to a one foot long section, regardless of length and thickness, and is used in place of board feet in pricing.
+A similar, but finer-granularity, measurement is the lineal inch.

 linesman pliers --- A type of pliers that are very similar to slip joint pliers in general shape, but have a milled precision single-position joint instead of a slip joint and the jaws are more hefty and the handle is ALWAYS insulated because these are used in electrical work.
 They have hefty side cutters instead of the serrated middle section in the jaws.
-These are used for cutting wires and twisting wires together to go into twist caps.
+These are used for cutting wires and twisting wires together to go into wire nuts.
 Examples:

 linoleum --- A flexible flooring material made from solidified linseed oil, cork or wood dust, resin, and fillers bonded to a burlap or canvas backing.
 The color goes all the way through and it was sold with a huge variety of colors and patterns.
 It has anti-bacterial properties and is totally biodegradable.
 First introduced in the 1800's, it was very heavily used following WWII but it has been overtake by vinyl flooring and is no longer used.